-I reviewed the B'Twin Ultra AF around a year ago and I really, really liked it.
+I reviewed the B'Twin Ultra AF in 2017 and I really, really liked it.
 It was a great ride and had an incredible spec.
 It also employed one of my least favourite design features: a rear brake hidden under the chainstays, which was inconvenient and prone to rubbing.
-The latest Ultra does away with this and based on a brief first ride, it looks to be an absolute cracker.
+The latest Ultra does away with this and it’s an absolute cracker.

 The latest Ultra 920 AF (note that there’s been some juggling of model names) is more expensive than the old Ultegra-equipped Ultra 720 AF, but it gets Shimano’s newest R8000 groupset as well as a more up-to-date set of Mavic Cosmic Elite UST wheels.

 At launch it was to be priced at £1,299 / €1,500, but Decathlon has since knocked £100 / €100 off that figure.

 - Bottom bracket: Shimano press-fit

 - Shifters: Shimano Ultegra R8000

 - Front derailleur: Shimano Ultegra R8000